Metadata-Hex/metadata_hex.docs/Service/SettingsManager/methods/getStrictHandling.md

 ---
-name: getExtractionSettings
+name: getStrictHandling
-description: Retrieves extraction settings
+description: Retrieves the boolean to decide if the parser should use strict handling
 type: method
 visitiblity: protected
 parameters:
-returns: array
+returns: bool
 dependencies:
 exceptions:
 log:
 ---

-**Steps**
-- grab the raw metadata_hex settings
-- Return the settings that apply to extraction